 Right to be informed – as a data controller, we are required to inform individuals when their personal information is collected and about the intended purposes behind the processing of that information.
 This privacy notice ensures as an organisation we satisfy this right.
 We will ensure we update this notice on a regular basis to ensure you continue to be appropriately informed of how your personal information will be used.

-Right to rectification – The correction of personal data when incorrect, out of date or incomplete will be rectified by Psychiatry-UK/HLP Group without undue or excessive delay.
+Right to rectification – The correction of personal data when incorrect, out of date or incomplete will be rectified by Psychiatry UK without undue or excessive delay.
 If, however such requests are linked to legally significant matters, such as confirming legal identity, we may require proof of any alleged inaccuracy before we are able to rectify the information held.
-Please ensure when consulting with Psychiatry-UK/HLP Group we have the correct contact details for you at all times and be prepared to have personal information checked and verified at every appointment/telephone call.
+Please ensure when consulting with Psychiatry UK we have the correct contact details for you at all times and be prepared to have personal information checked and verified at every appointment/telephone call.

 Right to erasure – Under Article 17 of the UK GDPR individuals have the right to have personal data erased or deleted.
 This is also known as the ‘right to be forgotten.’
-The right is not absolute and only applies in certain circumstances, for example when your personal data is no longer necessary for the purpose which it was originally collected or processed for, or if you wish to withdraw your consent after you have previously given your consent.
+The right is not absolute and only applies in certain circumstances, for example when your personal data is no longer necessary for the purpose for which it was originally collected or processed.
+If you wish to make a request to erase personal data, please email our Information Governance Team at information.governance@psychiatry-uk.com.

 Right to restrict processing – Article 18 of the UK GDPR gives individuals the right to restrict the processing of their personal data in certain circumstances.
 This means that you can limit the way that the organisation uses your data.
 This is an alternative to requesting the erasure of your data.